marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

 },
 ```

 Now we have to evaluate which result info has to be shown to the user.
-Add the detail result text in an extra element, only shown if the user is on the result page.
+Add the detailed result text in an extra element, only shown if the user is on the result's page.

 ```html
 <p v-if="this.stage === 'result'" v-html="this.result.text"/>
 ```

 Maybe you also don't want to keep the last quiz question image.
 If not, enhance the img computed property and check if the stage is result.

 ```javascript
 // ...